gabeklavans/word-hunt-online/README.md

  - [Snowpack](https://www.snowpack.dev/) is used to bundle the site for deployment and also spin up a development server.
 It is included in the `devDependencies`
  - As of now, there's no machine-specific `.env` file, but there is a `src/env.ts` with configurable variables
    - `SERVER_URL` should point to the backend GameJay server you want to use, either local or remote
+ - The static files that get bundled into the build, including the `index.html` entrypoint, are in `public`.
+   - Assets like images are stored in `public/assets`

 Install npm packages
 ```sh